devaughnpenn/UCCTF/docs/Installation.md

 # Installation

-Instructions for setting up the Backend and Frontend servers for the application.
+Instructions for setting up the Backend and Frontend of the application.

-What you will need:
-- 64-bit Ubuntu 16.04 **Server** VM
-- 64-bit Ubuntu 16.04 **Desktop** VM

-You can get the Ubuntu images [here.](http://releases.ubuntu.com/16.04/)

 ---

-## Configure Backend

-### 1. Set up environment for Ubuntu 16.04 Server VM.
+### 1. Set up environment for Ubuntu 16.04.
 Install packages as superuser:
 ```bash
 $ sudo su